ergogen/ergogen/docs/reference.md

         ...
 ```

+We start with a `units` clause, where we can define units to use in relative calculations.
+The three predefined ones are `u` (=19mm), `cx` (=18mm, named for "Choc X distance"), and `cy` (=17mm, named for "Choc Y distance").
+But we can add any other (or modify these predefined ones), or even use an existing measure in calculating a new value (for example, `double: 2 u`).
+Recall how each string that can be interpreted as a math formula will be treated like a number, so this is a great way to add math-level variables to your config.

+Then comes the `zones` key, under which we can define the individual, named zones.
 `anchors` are used to, well, anchor the zone to something.
 It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.
 (Consequently, the first zone can't use a ref, because there isn't any yet.)
 The `ref` field can also be an array of references, in which case their average is used -- mostly useful for anchoring to the center, by averaging a key and its mirror; see later.